dnolter959/longdrop2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of longdrop2 is to …
+The goal of longdrop2 is to:

 ## Installation